This post may contain affiliate links. Please see disclosure policy here.

 Why You’ll Love This Recipe!

 I have made homemade strawberry jam for years.
 In the past, I have always made freezer jam using the powdered pectin you can buy at the store.
 Last year when I was in France attending The Academy France we did a fun photo shoot making jam.
 We made a cooked strawberry jam that only uses fresh berries, sugar and lemon juice, without added pectin.
-The jam is cooked on the stove top and then can be canned or frozen.
+This easy strawberry jam without pectin recipe is cooked on the stove top and then can be canned or frozen.
 It was delicious and I loved that I didn’t have purchase and add in additional pectin.

 Ingredients Needed